-Do you agree that the School-Parent Compact should focus on increasing the math scores on the Georgia
+Do you agree that the School-Parent Compact should focus on increasing the math scores on the Georgia Milestones?
+X Yes No If not, please explain why: In the chart below please list a few things your child exceeds at with math as well as few things your child

-If not, please explain why: In the chart below please list a few things your chi struggles with. ild exceeds at with math as well as few things your child In Math My Child Exceeds at: In Math My Child Struggles with: My child can add and subtract basic facts.
-My child sometimes struggles with subtraction when he has to regroup.
+In the chart below please list a few things your child exceeds at with math as well as few things your child struggles with.

+In Math My Child Exceeds at: In Math My Child Struggles with: My child sometimes struggles with subtraction when he has to regroup.